alacrity-ai/shipwright-survivors/README.md

     - [ ] Multiple acts / views (change perspective for more planets)
     - [ ] Better background / CRT effect
     - [ ] Planet textures
-  - [ ] Radar Enhancements
-    - [ ] Hover over radar makes it opaque
-    - [ ] Add animated "LOOK HERE!"
-Arrow indicators that can be triggered via event hub
-  - [ ] BlockDropSelectionMenu
-    - [ ] Be able to close the BlockDropSelectionMenu with ESC/Tab
-    - [ ] Be able to upgrade block to the next tier by placing it on top of another block of the same type.
   - [ ] Make a cockpit backend, each selectable ship will have their own cockpit weapon.
     - [ ] Move the default cockpit1 weapon to the cockpit backend
     - [ ] Make player cockpits specific: cockpitPlayer0, cockpitPlayer1, etc.
-  - [ ] Screen edge indicators (e.g. showing objectives on the map, minibosses, etc): compliments radar
-  - [ ] Make enemy wave spawn notifications more gameified and obvious.
-Big warning center screen + sounds, blinking countdown, and perhaps notifications when wave spawner is paused, e.g. in an event.
   - [x] Lots of Random Events things to discover in a run:
     - [ ] Enemy Spawner: When triggered, spawns a bunch of enemies, destroying it gives reward
     - [ ] Healing beacons : destroying it drops a bunch of HP